hasherwi/CS469-Group-Project/README.md

 UML Diagram:
 ![MP3DownloadAndPlay.png](diagrams/MP3DownloadAndPlay.png)

+## How to Run the Server
+Options, from lowest to highest level:
+- Build it from the source code yourself.
+The files' purposes are listed above.
+You can even use our Makefile.
+- Use our executable in the executables/ folder.
+- Consume the Docker Image as a .tar file.
+- Consume the Docker Image yourself from Dockerhub.
+It's available at: hsherwin/cs469-server:latest
+- Download and apply k8s-manifest-no-helm.yaml to your own K8s cluster: kubectl apply -f k8s-manifest-no-helm.yaml
+- Download and install the Helm chart to your own K8s cluster: helm upgrade --install server-release ./server-helm-chart

+## How to Run the Client
+Options, from lowest to highest level:
+- Build it from the source code yourself.
+The files' purposes are listed above.
+You can even use our Makefile.
+- Use our executable in the executables/ folder.

+## Supported Client Operations:
+When launching a menu will be presented to the user with all options:
+- List available MP3s to download
+- Search MP3s to download
+- Download MP3
+- Play MP3
+- Stop MP3
+- Stop Program

 ## File & Folder Descriptions
 - .github/workflows/ - Test and Artifact Creation scripts for GitHub Actions.
 - diagrams/ - UML Diagrams for Proposal.